semirov/urlshortener/README.md

 6. The default short link lifetime is 15 days

 7. All events are written to the log

+Have a look at the [DEMO SITE](https://sfv-urlshortener.herokuapp.com/)
+> Sometimes you have to wait, Heroku often puts the application on standby.

 ### Getting Started